September 23, 2016. I’ve been holding my breath for the past five years.

 While I’d had the breath punched out of me with the diagnosis of the third, I absorbed the fourth like a bite of bitter cucumber: unpleasant but palatable.
 I went through the motions: spending twenty-two days in the hospital, throwing up forest-green bile, pulling my hair out in clumps, and numbly walking through a fatigue that left me wondering if I’d already died and someone forgot to tell me.

 Going into chemo, I hadn’t the slightest clue what I was getting myself into.
-You might assume that the worst would be the nausea, throwing up, cotton-mouth, mouth sores, chemo brain, fatigue (it ranks right up there), red pee, headaches, loss of taste buds … the list is too long to even list.
+You might assume that the worst would be the symptoms – the waves of nausea, mouth sores, chemo brain, fatigue (it ranks right up there), red pee, headaches, loss of taste buds … the list is too long to even list.
 But that’s marshmallow fluff compared to what comes after treatment.
 Because while everyone around me was dealing with the mental trauma of the diagnosis, praying, and contemplating a life without me in it, I was just trying to make it from morning to night.
 I thought about how crap I felt but I never thought about dying.
 I didn’t think about wills or who would take my hot mess of a cat, Alistair.
 I didn’t even pray for myself.
 I just knew I would live, end of story.

 This all changed on September 23, 2011, when my oncologist informed me that I was in remission.
 Those around me were ecstatic and couldn’t understand why I wasn’t doing cartwheels in my sleep.
 But when you’re no longer fighting for your life, that’s when you have time to think.